The Wholesale A unit class is open for investment.

 8 March 2016

 Liquidity Events will be offered every five years.
-Subject to its obligations at law, the Responsible Entity will endeavour to provide liquidity for all investors wishing to redeem all or some of their investment.
+Subject to its obligations at law, the Responsibility Entity will endeavour to provide liquidity for all investors wishing to redeem all or some of their investment.

 General information about liquidity